vevagency/cim-640/hw/impossible.md

 ### Step 2

-#### Plant is identified, and name, species, and standard requirements of sunlight, water, and plant food is provided.
+#### Plant is name and species is identified, with standard requirements of sunlight, water, and plant food information is provided.

 ### Step 3